Key Takeaways

 What is a “contested divorce” with children in Texas?

-Child custody arrangements involve determining conservatorship (legal decision-making) and possession schedules (physical time with the children).
-Texas courts prioritize establishing child support and medical support orders based on state guidelines.
-These issues add time to divorce proceedings because they require detailed financial statements, parenting plans, and sometimes expert evaluations.
-The court evaluates each parent’s ability to provide a stable and nurturing environment for the child, considering factors such as mental health and history of abuse.
+These issues add time to the divorce because they need financial statements, parenting plans, and sometimes expert evaluations.
+The court reviews each parent’s ability to provide a stable, safe, and nurturing home.
+It considers factors like mental health, parenting history, and any past abuse.

 What is the final decree of divorce in Texas?